Intercontinental Ballistic Missiles, or ICBMs, are designed for

 The Yars was

-designed to evade missile defense systems.
+designed to overcome missile defense systems.
 This missile maneuvers

 during the flight and carries both active and passive decoys.
 It is